15. What I’ve Learned About Life in Panama

 46. Before you get in a taxi in Panama City, you need to agree on the fare…check the price on Uber before they arrive, so you're empowered to negotiate.

-47. WhatsApp is way more important than Facebook in Panamá.
+47. WhatsApp is more important than Facebook in Panamá.
+Look for all the WhatsApp Groups where you settle down to stay in the loop.

 48. Most of the grocery stores are owned by Chinese people and are known as "Chinos."

-49. While natural is nice, it doesn’t always cut it…especially when it comes to deodorant and bug spray.
+49. While "all natural" is a solid goal, it doesn't always cut it here…especially when it comes to deodorant and bug spray.

-50. Eat at the local fondas for the best deals.
+50. Eat at the local fondas for the best deals, but don't expect any culinary creativity.
+Plantains will always be part of the meal.

 51. 99.9% of the fondas have the same menu choices and much of it is fried.

-52. As helpful as the online expat groups are, you absolutely don’t know the real truth until your boots are on the ground here.
+52. As helpful as the online expat groups are, you absolutely do NOT know the real deal until your boots are on the ground here.

-53. If you're buying any real estate, do some R&D on the reputation of the seller, builder, etc.
+53. If you're buying any real estate, do some R&D on the reputation of the seller AND the original builder if you're buying a house.
+And, use both a LICENSED real estate agent and solid attorney through the entire process.

 55. It's often safer to walk in the street than on the sidewalk.

-56. Never leave the window in your car open when you’re not in it.
+56. Never leave the window in your house or car open when you're not in it...even if you'll only be 10 minutes

-57. If you live outside of the city, it's very likely the days of flushing toilet paper down the toilet are over.
+57. If you live outside of the city, it's very likely the days of flushing toilet paper are over.

 58. Dab, don't wipe…the toilet paper here starts breaking down before it hits the water.

-59. Any trash can going in a bathroom needs a cover with a foot pedal for opening.
+59. Invest in a bathroom trash that has a cover and a foot pedal.

 60. Several drops of essential oil on a cotton ball improves the situation created by #57.

-61. A basic understanding of cars will save you a lot of grief.
+61. A basic understanding of the mechanics of your car will save you a lot of grief.

-62. Even though the Chino stores have meat, it’s in your best interest to choose it carefully or pay the consequences.
-Better yet, pay more and get it from a butcher.
+62. Even though the Chino stores have meat, it's in your best interest to choose it carefully or pay the consequences.
+Better yet, pay a bit more and get it from a butcher.

-64. Birds of a feather really do flock together.
+64. The cliché is true...birds of a feather really do flock together.
+Every community has its own unique personality.

 65. Always make sure you have flashlights and lanterns on hand and enough batteries to keep them working indefinitely.